mxu-exe/CraftCost/README.md

 ## Description

-**Craftcost** is a Minecraft Paper plugin designed to calculate exactly what materials you need to craft any item — whether it's a simple stick or a complex redstone contraption.
+**Craftcost** is a Minecraft Paper plugin designed to calculate exactly what materials you need to craft any item.
 Just run a command, specify the item and quantity, and choose between a normal breakdown of direct ingredients or a full recursive trace back to the base materials.
-Whether you're planning a megabase build or optimizing a survival run, Craftcost gives you clarity, precision, and control over your crafting needs.

 ## Features